asadian98/Parallel_Programming_EE25537/Block_Matrix_Multiplication_bmm/README.md

-## The implementation of the Block Matrix Multiplication (bmm) using CUDA!
+## The implementation of the Block Matrix Multiplication (bmm) using CUDA

 A and B are “float” matrices of size N * N, where N = 2 ^ M. We would like to calculate C = A * B.